amywinkler/courseler/README.md

       *  We must use banner data to get information about all of the courses that brown offers for a given semester, their descriptions, time slots and locations.

-5. Using data to suggest course for open timeslots
+5. Using data to suggest courses

       *  We will develop a ranking system to generate suggested courses for students based on the courses in their cart, their department preferences, and their open times.
 Interviewed participants indicated that they lacked a concrete system for getting suggestions outside of their own department.
 Participants also indicated they specifically were unsure how to obtain suggestions in departments where they do not have friends who have already taken courses in the department.
 This would benefit students who are looking for suggestions in departments where they do not have social connections.

+5. Share your cart

+      *  We have a feature to share your cart with others.